 October 13: Our Lady of Clairvaux, France, (1114)

 Saint Bernard had been a monk at Citeaux Abbey, which had been formed under a restored rule of Saint Benedict, when he left to found a new abbey.
 Taking 12 monks with him, he stopped at a glen called Val d’Absinthe on 25 June 1115, founding Claire Vallee (Valley), which then later became known as “Clairvaux.”
-He became its first abbot of this celebrated monastery, but this was only the first of 70 monasteries Bernard was to found.
+He became its first abbot of this celebrated monastery, but this was only the first of 70 monasteries Saint Bernard was to found.

 This feast day celebrates the dedication of the founding of the monastery at Clairvaux, in the diocese of Langres, in honor of the Blessed Virgin.
 This event is believed to have occurred in 1115, and not 1114, as shown in the Marian calendar.
 Saint Bernard had many grave difficulties to overcome at Clairvaux, as so often happens when one begins to do God’s work.
-Despite all the trials, however, disciples flocked to Clairvaux, which made it necessary to found many new abbeys.
+Despite all the trials, however, disciples flocked to Clairvaux, which made it necessary for the saint to found many new abbeys.

 Saint Bernard died at Clarivaux in the year 1153, aged sixty-three years.
 His